-How Active Life Medical Products Can Help With Catheter Supplies
+Active Life Medical Products Can Help With Incontinence

-You need a trusted catheter supplier when you require catheter supplies.
+You need a trusted medical supplier when you require incontinence and catheter supplies.
 Active Life Medical Products makes ordering the entire catheter supply process easy.
 Our Product Specialists can help you get your prescribed catheter covered through most insurances.
 Everything will be delivered directly to your front door.

 Call Active Life Medical Products at (800) 319-2336 to place your order.

 Find out more about catheter covered by Medicaid here.